Revisiting organic gardening

-CHENNAI : For many years, media has been rife with articles on organic gardening.
-Yet, when a phenomenon hits a fever pitch, it helps to take a step back, separate gloss from facts and revisit fundamentals lost in listicles.
+For many years, media has been rife with articles on organic gardening.
+Yet, when a phenomenon hits a fever pitch, it helps to take a step back, separate gloss from facts and revisit fundamentals.

-ORGANIC CHEMICAL-FREE?Organic does not necessarily mean chemical-free, yet even veterans use these interchangeably.
-Organic products often use naturally derived chemicals instead of synthetic ones that are dubious.
-For example, the active insecticidal component of neem oil is a chemical called Azadirachtin.
-‘Neem Oil’ sounds friendly, but ‘Azadirachtin’ sounds like the evil creation of Doctor Blight from Captain Planet.

 BEYOND PRODUCTS